pablo-meier/Pablog/frog-sources/About-Site.md

 * [Racket!][7]

-* Greg Hendershott wrote [the best damn Scheme Macro tutorial ever.][8]
+* Greg Hendershott, author of Frog, wrote [the best damn Scheme Macro tutorial ever.][8]

-* Generated sites are easy to host, version control, etc.
+* Generated sites are extremely cheap to host, I can version control the content.

 I used Jekyll previously, but its original author [heinously mismanaged GitHub][6] and was a petulant little asshole about his deservedly shameful exit.